TimAstier/kewenlab-client/README.md

 - [x] Better organize screens.
 - [x] Switching modes should not be handled in router (to avoid rerender sidebar)
 - [ ] Switch to Ducks file structure.
+- [ ] Move logic definition out of containers.
+- [ ] Make better separation between containers and components.
+- [ ] Move css into components and containers folders.
 - [ ] Better use of selectors.
 See http://blog.sapegin.me/all/react-structure
 - [ ] Create separate modules for pages.
 - [ ] Adjust the css to fit all screens size.